mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

 # Introduction

-The basic idea of SCONEPRO is to utilize similar technology to QUIC [RFC 9000], employing a second independent flow between a client endpoint and devices in the network.
+The basic idea of SCONEPRO is to use an independent flow between a client endpoint and devices in the network, in parallel to an end-to-end QUIC connection [RFC 9000], to exchange network properties.
 This independent flow uses a separate version of QUIC.
 This document will not describe what information is exchanged for these properties, but rather the overall way in which the communication functions.

 # Conventions and Definitions